-• Scholarships are awarded to prospective students to recognise their achievements in Academics, Sports, Culture and diversity criteria decided by the University.

-- The University adjusts the scholarship amount towards the tuition fee. - Extension of Scholarships for subsequent academic years is subject to securing a CGPA of 8.0 and above every year in the first attempt of all examinations.
-The Vice-Chancellor may give relaxation to the CGPA requirement to maintain diversity or other extenuating circumstances. - The recipients should be actively involved in the societies and clubs and be role models for their peers. - Students have to forego the scholarship in the following situations: - shortage of attendance - o opting for leave of absence - o academic break - o academic probation - o indulgence in any act of academic dishonesty - pending disciplinary action - The scholarship amount has to be refunded in case of withdrawal from the programme - The University scholarship committee reserves the right to modify the policies from time to time.
+- Scholarships are awarded to prospective students to recognise their achievements in Academics, Sports, Culture and diversity criteria decided by the University. - The University adjusts the scholarship amount towards the tuition fee. - Extension of Scholarships for subsequent academic years is subject to securing a CGPA of 8.0 and above every year in the first attempt of all examinations.
+The Vice-Chancellor may relax the CGPA requirement to maintain diversity or other extenuating circumstances. - The recipients should be actively involved in the societies and clubs and be role models for their peers. - Students must forego the scholarship in the following situations: - shortage of attendance - opting for leave of absence - o academic break - o academic probation - indulgence in any act of academic dishonesty - pending disciplinary action - The scholarship amount has to be refunded in case of withdrawal from the programme - The University scholarship committee reserves the right to modify the policies from timeto time.

-5 Academic System
+5. Academic System